Professor at Department of Sociology, Faculty

 Prof. Torres sits on the Editorial Board of established peer-reviewed journals such as the Journal of Aging Studies and Ethnicity & Health as well as in more recently established ones such as Vulnerable Groups and Inclusion and Socialvetenskaplig tidskrift.
 She was also one of the founders of, and Associate Editors for, one of the first open-access journals in gerontology: the International Journal of Ageing and Later Life for many years, and served also in the board of the Journal of Gerontology: Social Sciences and Social Policy & Society.

 What are some of Prof. Torres' contributions to the Department of Sociology?

 Besides the numerous PhD Candidates that she has supervised and mentored up to the completion of their degrees, Prof. Torres founded (in 2012) - together Prof. em.
 Rafael Lindqvist - the Research Group on Welfare; a group that brings together close to thirty researchers who are disciplinarily trained in either sociology or social work and conduct research on inequality and welfare.
-She co-lead this group up until 2020 when she took over the Head of Department role.
+She co-lead this group up until 2020 when she took over the Head of Department role (which she held between 2020-2021).
 Worth noting is perhaps that she was Deputy Head of Department between 2014-2018, and that in that capacity, she played an instrumental role in securing the university funding necessary to establish the Centre for Social Work (CESAR), the chair in social work as well as the PhD program in that discipline.